Skip to Content

 Epoxy basement floor in light gray | Building Bluebird

-After my touch-ups, I allowed the floor to dry for 24 hours and then put the basement back together!
+After my touch-ups, I allowed the painted concrete floor 24 hours to dry and then put the basement back together!

 After | Painted Concrete Basement Floor